FZJ-INM1-BDA/siibra-python/docs/concepts.rst

 from macroscopic MRI templates and cortical surfaces to microscopic BigBrain resources, and connects them with multimodal data features.
 In siibra, these are referred to as "atlas elements".
-Together, these concepts allow siibra workflows to move between anatomical names, spatial coordinates, atlas maps, and multimodal data while preserving the links between them.
+Together, these concepts allow siibra workflows to move between anatomical names, spatial coordinates, maps of brain parcellations and regions, and multimodal data while preserving the links between them.

 Atlas elements